 The Porsche Macan is the most fun-to-drive car in its class

-The way the Macan steers, turns and grips is very impressive for an SUV – its four-wheel-drive system is a valuable asset and ensures all its power can be deployed effectively, regardless of the conditions.
+The way the Macan steers, turns and grips are very impressive for an SUV – its four-wheel-drive system is a valuable asset and ensures all its power can be deployed effectively, regardless of the conditions.
 Even after quite a few years on sale, it remains the benchmark in the SUV class in terms of driving pleasure.
-The suspension system has been brilliantly designed - and thoroughly updated for the facelifted Macan - the result being that even the entry-level 2.0-litre Porsche Macan is great fun to drive.
+The suspension system has been brilliantly designed – and thoroughly updated for the facelifted Macan – the result being that even the entry-level 2.0-litre Porsche Macan is great fun to drive.

 These include a fine-tuned suspension setup and tweaks to the steering that only serve to increase the Macan's precision and agility.
 Impressive, too, is the way the Macan somehow offers a ride quality that also ranks among the best in its class.
 Choosing air suspension means you can lower the Macan's ride height to make it even more composed through corners, although it is an expensive option.

 The four-wheel-drive system, together with tough chassis components, make the Macan impressively capable off-road, too – although not quite as accomplished as its Range Rover Evoque rival.

-Also present on every Macan is Porsche’s PDK twin-clutch automatic gearbox – manual isn’t an option.
+Also present on every Macan is Porsche’s PDK twin-clutch automatic gearbox – a manual isn’t an option.
 This is no bad thing, though: the PDK shifts gears quickly and smoothly, always feeling in tune with your driving.
 Despite the Macan T getting no extra power, it does feature adaptive suspension, a drop in ride height of 15mm (25mm if optional air suspension is fitted) and stiffer anti-roll bars.
 These modifications along with its relatively light weight make it especially sweet to drive.

 The GTS model benefits from Porsche’s PASM adaptive air suspension as standard.
 When these are set in Normal mode, the GTS glides serenely along.
 The PASM system also offers a variety of sport modes that let the Macan’s athletic nature come to the surface.
 The suspension can be firmed up, helping the car to stay on an even keel in corners – allowing it to carry more speed through bends than you would expect.